intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Unary arithmetic operation on scalars.
 The returned value has the same type as the operand.

+The following table shows the operations' description and the types that are allowed for the operation.

 ==== ============ ==============================================================================
 Op   Allowed type Description